Confessions page: Problems

 Not only are these pages providing and causing social issues for students, they are also becoming a significant source of distraction.
-For example, a student in South Asia states, "“Confession pages are distracting.
+For example, a student in South Asia states, “Confession pages are distracting.
 I log onto Facebook every two minutes only to read these hilarious confessions.”
 These distractions have been making it more difficult for students to focus on their academics both inside and outside the classroom.
 Due to the growing trend of posting hateful posts on these pages, a professor at KC College in India believes that legal measures can be taken to stop students from posting about sensitive topics that may hurt others.
 He states, "Such actions have the potential to end up on the wrong side of the law, especially the IT Act."
 He is pushing for students to not cross the line between having fun and hurting the feelings of others.

 In the United States, schools are pushing towards the removal of Confessions Pages from social networks.
 Because students continually post about destructive actions, school administrators feel that the posts can be detrimental to the school community.
 For example, in the Lakehead District, the school board strongly believes that "the posts could be harmful to students, teachers and staff, and added there's no way to tell if allegations are true — or not — because they are posted anonymously."
 Many school officials are also striving to educate users of social networks about the differences between appropriate and inappropriate actions on such sites.
 One school director states, "The solution shouldn't be just blocking content," he said.
 "It should be a complex solution involved in educating social media users about what's appropriate, as opposed to what's not."

 Because of all of the problems associated with confessions pages, the administrators of Confession pages have set up rules and regulations of what is permissible to post.

-Examples

-Below are some student confessions, provided by the nytimes.com, pulled from different confession pages from universities across America: